salmonMSE utilizes an age-structured model in the projections. The

 Going backwards, the corresponding number of eggs needed to reach the

-Additional considerations are the composition (natural vs. hatchery
+An additional consideration is the composition (natural vs. hatchery

-proportion of natural origin broodtake.
+high proportion of natural origin broodtake.
 This is controlled by

 ,

-the desired proportion of natural broodtake relative to all broodtake,
+the desired proportion of natural broodtake relative to all broodtake

-but can be exceeded if there is insufficient escapement of natural
+hatchery-origin for this purpose), but can be exceeded if there is

 origin fish.
+Thus,

-origin fish.
+spawning of natural origin fish.
 This is controlled by

 ,